breatheco-de/exercise-postcard/.learn/exercises/17-run-the-commands/README.md

 ## 💡 Hints:

 + The first command should look like this: `git remote add upstream https://www.github.com/username/repository-name.git`.
-Notice that it doesn't have these `<>` symbols on the repository-url.
+Notice that it doesn't have these `<>` symbols on the repository URL.

 + The third command should include the message with quotemarks `""`.
 It should look like this: `git commit -m "First version of the project ready"`.